 If you want to try making this with different sizes of stars than the ones I used, I have a ton of different star templates you can print out for free.

 If you’re having a 4th of July BBQ, be sure to grab my free editable printable invitation to invite your party guests.

-Here’s what you need to make your 4th of July Table Runner:
+Here’s what you need to make your DIY Patriotic Burlap Table Runner:

 This post contains affiliate links.
 See my disclosure here.

-- Burlap-I used 2 yards but your amount will depend how long your table is and if you want it hanging over the edge or not or save yourself the trouble of sealing it and get a burlap runner
+- Burlap fabric-I used 2 yards but your amount will depend how long your table is and if you want it hanging over the edge or not or save yourself the trouble of sealing it and get a burlap runner

 - Star Patterns (Print them here)